Reem-Saeed/Reem-Saeed/README.md

 - 👋 Hi, I’m @Reem-Saeed
 - 👀 I’m interested in web devlopment, software testing
-- 🌱 I’m currently learning html,css,javascript
+- 🌱 I’m currently learning SEO
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on freelance projects or part time jobs.
-- 📫 How to reach me ...

 <!---
 Reem-Saeed/Reem-Saeed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.